mantorok1/homebridge-rinnai-touch-platform/README.md

 |Pump|Displays the current state of the pump if you have Evaporative Cooling.
 Allows you to turn it On or Off<br/>NOTE: The pump can only be used when the Thermostat is in `COOL` mode.|

 ## Installation
-Note: This plugin requires homebridge (version 1.0.0 or above) to be installed first.
+Note: This plugin requires [Homebridge](https://homebridge.io) (version 1.0.0 or above) to be installed first.

-It is highly recommended that you use Homebridge Config UI X to install and configure the plugin.
+It is highly recommended that you use [Homebridge Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x) to install and configure the plugin.
 Alternatively you can install from the command line as follows:

     npm install -g homebridge-rinnai-touch-platform